nsrr/cfs-documentation/pages/dataset-introduction.md

 # Dataset Introduction

 The [CFS dataset](:files_path:/datasets) posted on the NSRR has gone through various post-processing steps in order to prepare the data for more widespread sharing.
-The source data are from the CHAT Data Coordinating Center at the University of Pennsylvania.
+The source data are from the Cleveland Family Study Coordinating Center.
 Changes and updates to the source data and have been coordinated in the [cfs-data-dictionary repository](https://github.com/sleepepi/cfs-data-dictionary).

 **Disclaimer:** These data are not perfect.
 Known implausible or impossible values have been tracked and documented in our [KNOWNISSUES list](https://github.com/sleepepi/cfs-data-dictionary/blob/master/KNOWNISSUES.md).
 Please [submit issues](https://github.com/sleepepi/cfs-data-dictionary/issues) for any new problematic findings.